- UCAS Code: G1XC

 - benefit from a professional teaching qualification which is recognised across the UK and overseas

 - qualify to enter the paid probationary year as a teacher of mathematics in Scottish secondary schools

 - benefit from the flexibility to transfer between courses

 This joint Honours degree covers the curriculum of the BSc Honours Mathematics degree, plus the education theory and classroom experience required for recognition by the General Teaching Council for Scotland.

 In four years, you’ll gain a joint Honours degree along with a professional teaching qualification and will be qualified to enter the probationary year as a teacher of mathematics in Scottish secondary schools.

 Students on the BSc (Honours) in Mathematics course for the first two years can transfer to the Mathematics with Teaching course guaranteed (subject to progress requirements) for the start of 3rd year.

 Years 1 & 2

-You’ll follow the same curriculum as the BSc (Honours) in Mathematics.
-Part-time study is possible.
-In addition to the study of core mathematical methods, you’ll learn calculus, geometry, applied analysis, mechanics, numerical analysis and probability and statistics.
+You’ll follow the same curriculum as the BSc (Honours) in Mathematics; you study core mathematical methods and modules in calculus, geometry, applied analysis, mechanics, analysis, and probability and statistics.